gbif/ipt/IPT2ManualNotes.wiki.md

 Begin by entering a new resource shortname as described above, and then click on the button labeled "Create".
 This will open the Resource Overview page.
 Proceed by completing the various sections of the manage resource page based on the descriptions under the "Resource Overview" heading of the "Manage Resources Menu" section.<br>
 <br>
 #### Upload a Darwin Core Archive
 The IPT is able to import valid Darwin Core Archive files up to 100MB in size.
-Information about Darwin Core Archives can be found on the Darwin Core web site (<a href='http://rs.tdwg.org/dwc/terms/guides/text/'>http://rs.tdwg.org/dwc/terms/guides/text/</a>), with further information about the IPT's use of them on the GBIF IPT Google Code site wiki (<a href='http://code.google.com/p/gbif-providertoolkit/wiki/DarwinCore'>http://code.google.com/p/gbif-providertoolkit/wiki/DarwinCore</a> ).
+Information about Darwin Core Archives can be found on the Darwin Core web site (<a href='http://rs.tdwg.org/dwc/terms/guides/text/'>http://rs.tdwg.org/dwc/terms/guides/text/</a>), with further information about the IPT's use of them [[here|DarwinCore.wiki]].
 To import a Darwin Core Archive, click on the button labeled "Choose File", then navigate to and select the intended archive file.
 After selecting the file, its name will appear next to the "Choose File" button.<br>
 <br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTManageResourceUploadDwcA.png' />